It’s never too early to think about ‘exit planning.’

 But be warned, all of this takes time.
 Read this guide on succession planning for more information.

-Paul then says that you need to ideally allow c5 years from the beginning of the process to the transaction – don’t under-estimate the work involved for you to achieve the exit you want on the terms you want.
+You need to ideally allow c5 years from the beginning of the process to the transaction – don’t under-estimate the work involved for you to achieve the exit you want on the terms you want.

 Find out why they want to buy the business, what do they know about the industry, have they bought any other businesses previously, what are the strengths and weaknesses of their existing business, are they going to run the business or re-sell it, what is the plan for the existing team members, how will it be financed?